 If you want to learn about more anti-inflammatory foods as well as how you can use food and nature to live a longer, happier life, subscribe to my weekly newsletter for free.
 When you subscribe, you’ll also get a free ebook on how to be less stress and healthier using nature.

 Blueberries are powerful antioxidants which can strengthen your immune system against disease.
 They are rich in pterostilbene and resveratrol respectively.
 They work with vitamin D to increase CAMP gene expression, which plays a key role in the “innate” immune system, or the body’s first line of defense and ability to combat bacterial infection, which may often succeed viral infection, especially in vulnerable people.

 Eat blueberries daily: though no one know the proper dose, I would start with a half cup of each, fresh or frozen.
 It might also be a good idea to take a vitamin high in antioxidants, such as E 400 Selenium.

 Who Should Eat Billberries and Blueberries?

 In short, everyone!
 Anyone can benefit from the anti-inflammatory properties of billberries or the antioxidants in blueberries.
-Try to add both into your diet this week!
+Try to add both and a supplement into your diet this week!